Is it safe to travel alone in Phuket?

 - If you travel alone because your friends couldn’t come, but you are not desperate to meet other people, Kamala, Nai Harn and Bangtao Beach south are lively without being too isolated.

 - If you travel alone but want to meet people, you should consider staying where the action is.
 Patong, Kata and Karon are beautiful beaches with plenty of nice places to meet people.

-2. Getting From the Airport to Your Hotel
+2. How to go from Phuket Airport to Your Hotel

 If you travel alone, and unless you can afford it and prefer to travel alone, there is usually no need to book an entire taxi for one person.
 In this case, your best option is the shared minivan.
 For 250 baht on average, you will share the van with people staying in the same area.
 It takes a little longer, but this is the best value for money and time spent.
 You could also use the smart bus but it will take a lot longer, and you will still have to walk from the bus drop off to your hotel.
 With a suitcase and bags, it can be difficult.

 3. How to get around Phuket

 Tuk Tuk is the most versatile way to travel around.
 They are virtually everywhere at any time but can be costly if you travel alone.